angrykoala/wendigo/README.md

 ```

 **title(expected, msg)**
-Asserts that the page title matches the expected string.
+Asserts that the page title matches the expected string or regex.

 **class(selector, expected, msg)**
 Asserts that the first element matching the selector contains the expected class.